Reception Cooperate & Solve Problems Unit 1 Lesson 3

 Learning Intentions

-- Sustain physical activity over time in order to raise heart rate
+- Stay active to raise heart rate

-- Replicate body shapes with some accuracy to represent numbers
+- Create number shapes with accuracy

 Success Criteria